 If you have any experience with how to stop a binge, please share your thoughts and ideas below.
 I welcome feedback!

 p.s.
-I had such an incredible response to this post, I decided to write a book called How to Stop a Binge that’s now available for you to download.
-I hope you’ll check it out!
+I had such an incredible response to this post, I wrote a book called How to Stop a Binge that’s now available for you to download for jus $2.99.
+Get your copy today!